williamkray/maubot-communitybot/README.md

 will attempt to track user activity in any room that it is in, so you may want to leverage [join](https://github.com/williamkray/maubot-join) to ensure your bot doesn't end up somewhere it's not supposed to be.

+# should i use this?

+why does this exist? there are some great tools out there already that do probably a much better job at combatting spam and abuse on matrix, like [Draupnir](https://github.com/the-draupnir-project/Draupnir). this plugin might make sense for you if:

+- you're more interested in basic community management tools (like room creation, user activity tracking, etc)
+- you already are running Maubot, or plan to
+- you're afraid of mjolnir/draupnir for some reason
+- you just really love python and want to contribute to this project

+my opinion is that your community should probably be configured with the following restrictions to best align with this plugin's capabilities:

+- your Space is invite-only
+- most rooms are join-restricted to only allow members of your space
+- you have a smaller subset of rooms which are publicly facing, where users can join freely and ask admins to be added to the space

+by following this structure, you reduce the amount of surface area you have to spend time defending against spam and implementing censorship rules.

+if that doesn't sound like how you want to structure your online community, you might be better off using something like Draupnir or Mjolnir.

 # features

 ## greet new users on joining a room